-Save the Children staff pose on the steps near the capitol in Washington, D.C. during the 2017 Save the Children Advocacy Summit.
+Save the Children Action Network advocates pose on the steps of the Capitol in Washington, D.C. during the annual Advocacy Summit.

 Advocacy in the U.S.

 Creating Long-Lasting Change

 Children are born ready to learn, but too many of the 14 million U.S. children living in poverty enter school not prepared to succeed.
 Kids can’t vote or influence policies that impact their lives.
 That’s why, together with our political advocacy arm Save the Children Action Network, we advocate for kids.
 Our key domestic issues include:

 - Ensuring all children in America have access to high-quality early education programs

 - Increasing funding for critical kids’ programs, like Head Start, home visiting, afterschool and summer enrichment

 Since its founding in 2014, SCAN has grown into a grassroots network of more than 250,000 supporters from every state, who speak out for change and mobilize in their communities, counties and states advocating for kids.

 Calling on our Leaders to Invest in Kids

 “Poverty is silent.
 But I can’t be.
 With a significant investment in high-quality early childhood education – proven, effective programs like Head Start and home visitation models such as Save the Children’s Early Steps to School Success – we can intervene in these children’s lives in time to make a difference.”